numenta/htmpapers/arxiv/avoiding_catastrophe/active_dendrites_enable_multitask_learning/README.md

 ### Installation

 Important: MetaWorld requires Mujoco.
-For information about installing and acquiring a license, please refer to the [Mujoco github repo](https://github.com/openai/mujoco-py)
+For information about installing and acquiring a license, refer to [Mujoco](https://www.roboti.us/license.html).
+Please install `mujoco200` as the Metaworld dependency included is not compatible with the new mujoco releases.
+[Here](https://github.com/openai/mujoco-py/tree/392c6e538101116f7e3079ab4e0eb53380dbe71b) you can find an older version of mujoco_py that describes how to install `mujoco200`.

 Once Mujoco is installed, create a new environment from the yaml file:
 `conda env create -f environment.yml`